weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 import Badges from '/_includes/badges.mdx';
 import registerImg from './img/register.jpg';
 import WCSScreenshotImg from './img/WCS-screenshot.jpg';
+import weaviateClusterImg from './img/weaviate-cluster.jpg';

 <Badges/>

-Here, you will be creating a new Weaviate instance for use throughout the quickstart tutorial.
+Here, you create a new Weaviate instance for use throughout the quickstart tutorial.

 ## Weaviate Cloud Service

 The fastest way 🚀 to create a new Weaviate instance from scratch is to use _Weaviate Cloud Service_ (WCS).
 WCS is a completely managed service, so you don't have to install or maintain anything to run Weaviate.

-WCS offers a free sandbox for you to play around with, so we will refer to that for this guide.
+We will use a the free sandbox tier offered by WCS.

 :::info Using a local instance of Weaviate instead
 If you would prefer a local instance of Weaviate, we recommend getting started with Docker.
 We include [a separate section below](#running-weaviate-with-docker) to help you follow along.